tmpbci/LJ/README.md

 # Colors
 #

 LJ is compatible with TLL and analog modulation.
-Each point color if an int value, wich is simply the hex color in decimal.
-Example : white #fffff will be 65535.
+Each point color is an int value, wich is simply the hex color in decimal.
+Example : white = #fffff = 65535.

 #
-# Ether dream configuration
+# Ether dream DAC
 #

 ![Etherdream Laser DAC](https://www.ether-dream.com/ed2-external.jpg)